figenblat/calculatorapp/README.md

-# calculatorapp
+# Calculator App

-Simple calculator app in Android Studio created for my course Foundations of Mobile Systems and Applications
+Simple calculator app in Android Studio created for my course Foundations of Mobile Systems and Applications.